The Names Really In Danger of Extinction

 Truly Extinct Names

-These truly extinct names have left the charts, and aren't likely to return anytime soon.
+These truly extinct names have left the charts, and most aren't likely to return anytime soon.
 Classic nicknames like Pam, Stu, and Deb need another few decades before they sound fresh again, and full forms Pamela, Stuart, and Deborah will come back into fashion first.

-Here, the extinct names given to fewer than five children in 2022:
+Here, the extinct names given to fewer than five children in 2023:

 This begs the question — if names like Jen and Doug can go extinct, which currently popular names may eventually disappear?
-True classics like William and Eleanor are unlikely to vanish, but Liam and Ellie could one day be endangered.

 About the Author